tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the pilot*, advising them they can now sit their theoretical test and giving them instructions on how to access and log into the test system (currently ATSimTest)

+### Upon failing the theoretical exam
+* When a pilot's record is edited to acknowledge the failing of a theoretical exam and his mark:
+* A notification email is sent *to the pilot* informing him that he has failed and about his mark, and advising them to expect an instructor contact for assitance and training before proceeding further
+* A notification email is sent *to all instructors* informing them that a pilot has just failed an exam, and suggesting to contact the pilot for remedial training

 ### Upon passing the theoretical exam

 * When a pilot's record is edited to acknowledge the passing of a theoretical exam and his mark: